tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 ### Step 3: Docker compose

 Docker compose is a tool within the Docker ecosytem whose main functionality is to coordinate your containers and provide them with the services required to run smoothly.
 These services include actions such as communication between containers or starting up containers which require aditional instructions to do so.
 Although this can sound a bit confusing if you are new to Docker (You can learn more about Docker compose [here](https://docs.docker.com/compose/)), the key takeaway is that it will assist and simplify the task of replicating your environment by providing some extra information to Docker about how to do so.
-Additionally it is worth noting that we could perform these actions manually employing the `docker run` command, however in this way the process not as straightforward.
+Additionally it is worth noting that we could perform these actions manually employing the `docker run` command, however in this way the process is not as straightforward.

 In the same way that you needed a dockerfile to provide Docker with the necessary instructions to build an image, a docker-compose file is required to tell docker how to provide these services to a (series of) container(s).